Huskies vs. Gaels: Second Round Betting Trends, Record ATS, Home/Road Splits

 |131.7

-- UConn has an 8-2 record against the spread while going 8-2 overall over its last 10 contests.
+- UConn has an 8-2 record against the spread while finishing 8-2 overall over its last 10 contests.

+- In their past 10 contests, the Huskies have gone over the total four times.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.